top of page

 These were issued to RAF aircrew to be carried in escape kits or sewn into uniforms etc, they were also issued to SOE operatives.
 There are no markings on these just incase the solider was captured by the enemy.

 During World War Two, the Department 9 of the British Directorate of Military Intelligence (M.I.9 - Escaped British Prisoners of War/POW, Debriefing, Escape and Evasion) developed a great number of secret means to conceal tools and instruments in harmless looking objects for everyday use.
 The means the pilots carried with them during the air raid were called pre-capture.
-These comprised many items like uniforms or shoes, that could easily be converted in civilian plain clothes but also see saws, food, etc.
+These comprised many items like uniforms or shoes, that could easily be converted in civilian plain clothes but also see saws, food, etc. â€‹

-Compass 1 ACompass, M.I.9. pattern, wrapped in transparent waterproof material.
+Compass, M.I.9. pattern, wrapped in transparent waterproof material.
 Stores ref.
 22P/15.
 Comprises a standard 0.5" escape compass with 'star' rotor encased in a small plastic pouch to seal against humidity.
 Could be used by an evading or escaping airman to head for neutral territory.
 Issued with many escape packs/kits.
 Some light soiling but in good working condition overall.

-Compass 2 Small compass in the form of a pointed, metal bar.
+Small compass in the form of a pointed, metal bar.
 Chemically blackened finish with minor wear.
 Central hole with white and red dot markings.
 Measures 27 mm long.
 This form of compass is designed to be suspended from a piece of cotton and would spin until pointing North.
-To avoid vibration and any wind movement it could be siuspended in a glass of water to give a damping effect!
+To avoid vibration and any wind movement it could be suspended in a glass of water to give a damping effect!

-Compass 3 RAF black bakelite battle dress escape button compass.
+RAF black bakelite battle dress escape button compass.

 This bakelite button was designed by the team at MI9, to be sewn onto a battle dress blouse or trousers and look exactly the same as the standard buttons.
 When removed it could be placed in water or suspended by a thread (as this example) to show North.
 Two illuminous dots point North and one for South.

-Compass 4 WW2 British Airborne Battledress Blouse Epaulette Button Escape Compass
+WW2 British Airborne Battledress Blouse Epaulette Button Escape Compass

 Three dots are located on the back surface adjacent to the rim if the button, so they could not be seen when sewn onto the uniform.
 The single dot which is on the side of the periphery opposite from the two closely spaced dots points toward the Magnetic North.
 The compass element is a small magnetised bar of steel which has been embedded in the plastic body during the moulding process.
 In use, the button is suspended from a fine thread about 12” (30,5 cm) in length and is allowed to oscillate until it comes to rest.

-Compass 5 A Small compass with brass case and glass top.
+A Small compass with brass case and glass top.
 Chemically blackened finish with minor wear.
 Inside with 4 pointed star shaped pointer with white and red dot markings.
 Measures 15 mm diameter and 5 mm deep.
 Working order.

-Compass 6 A Small compass with brass case and glass top. traces of a Chemically blackened finish.
+A Small compass with brass case and glass top. traces of a Chemically blackened finish.
 Inside with rotating pointer and dial marked NESW.
 Measures 10 mm diameter and 3 - 4 mm deep.
 Working order.
 The smaller than normal size suggests it was for concealing inside a uniform button.

-Compass 7 A Small compass with brass case and glass top.
+A Small compass with brass case and glass top.
 Inside with printed dial with arrow to point North.
 Measures 17 mm diameter and 5 mm deep.
 Working order.

 bottom of page